Trump Left A Lot Unsaid About Mass Shootings, Domestic Terrorism — And His Own Words

 'Hate Has No Place' In America, Trump Says After Deadly Shootings

 Conservatives pushed back hard against the report, which also concluded that veterans coming home from war could be susceptible to recruitment efforts.
-Johnson wrote in an opinion column in 2017 that the Obama administration essentially "caved to the political pressure"; his unit was disbanded and by 2010, he noted, there were zero intelligence analysts working on domestic terrorism at DHS.
+Johnson wrote in an opinion column in 2017 that the Obama administration essentially "caved to the political pressure"; his unit was disbanded and by 2010, he noted, there were zero intelligence analysts working on domestic terrorism at the Department of Homeland Security.

 Johnson said that with Trump in office the recruitment, prevalence of the groups and hate crimes have spiked.
 He said rhetoric referring to people as "invaders, rodents, from craphole countries — this is the type of talk I see in racial chat rooms."